The Making of Number Three

 Shape Shifting Toy Robots

-When the sisters team discovered Transformer comics (Go WindBlade!) they wanted a whole city of Transformers to play with.
+When the sisters team discovered Transformer comics (go WindBlade!) they wanted a whole city of Transformers to play with.
 While that was way too expensive, they could build their own shape-shifting toy robots out of wood.

 Supplies for a hand crafted DIY robot that transforms